n4ru/1vyrain/README.md

 The main link to the ready to go live USB image can be found **[here](https://n4ru.it/1vyrain/)**. *Requires a 4GB+ USB flash drive.*

-If you need to downgrade your ThinkPad to a compatible BIOS version, check out [IVprep](https://github.com/n4ru/IVprep).

 Updates will be published here in the form of scripts that can be downloaded and ran on the USB image.

 # Features: